IGNW/cisco-aci-go-sdk/README.md

 # Cisco ACI Go Enabler (CAGE)

-A limited functionality SDK derived from the Python API with the primary goal of enabling a Terraform provider for Cisco ACI
+A limited functionality SDK derived from the APIC GUI with the primary goal of enabling a Terraform provider for Cisco ACI

 ## TODOS
 [ ] Write Everything